realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

       - Example:
       - ```
         abstract class Document {
-          String name;                // <-- abstract classes can have variables expects method open(String name)  // this abstract class expects a method called "open" expects method showName() {    // this abstract class expects a method called "close" and has a default implementation print "Name: " + this.name // <-- the "default implementation" for any subclass that doesn't override the method
+          String name                    // <-- Abstract classes can have variables. expects method view(String name)  // Expects a method called "view" and has no default implementation. expects method showName() {    // Expects a method called "showName" and has a default implementation. print "Name: " + this.name // <-- The "default implementation" for any subclass that doesn't override the method.
           }
         }

-        class PDF extends Document {
-            override method open(String name): {
-               this.name = name;
-               launchPDFViewer() // <-- the "implementation" of the "abstract class" }
+        class PDF extends Document {  // <-- PDF is a subclass of Document. override method view(String name): { // <-- the implementation of the abstract class "view" this.name = name
+               launchPDFViewer()
             }
+        }

-        class Email extends Document {
-            method open(String to, String from, String subject): {
+        class Email extends Document { // <-- Email is a subclass of Document override method view(String to, String from, String subject): {
-               this.name = to;
+               this.name = to
-               showName(to); // <-- calls the "default implementation" of the abstract superclass launchEmailApp(to, from, subject) // <-- the implementation of the open method }
+               showName(to)  // <-- calls the "default implementation" of the abstract superclass launchEmailApp(to, from, subject) // <-- the implementation of the open method }
             override method showName(): { // <-- overrides the "default implementation" of the abstract superclass